melaniehoff/Peer-to-Peer-Folder-Poetry/code-societies-2020.md

 To test that everything worked, enter `dat` into your terminal.
 If you see output that starts with `Usage: dat <cmd> [<dir>] [options]` you have all the software you need to share your folder poems on the p2p web! 🎊

+## 🟣 Your Folder Poetry Structure

+In your home(~) folder we will have:

+- a folder called folder-society
+- a folder called my-folder-poem
+- inside my-folder-poem is a folder called your-name
+- inside the folder called your-name is where your poem will live

+**To create the above outlined folder structure using Bash in the terminal:**

+- `cd`
+- `mkdir folder-society`
+- `mkdir my-folder-poem`
+- `cd my-folder-poem`
+- `mkdir your-name`
+- `cd your-name`
+    - ^ where we'll make our poems

+## 🟣 P2P Folder Poetry *Strict* Rules

+P2P folder poetry has specific requirements in order for your poems to be shared with each other via the Dat protocol.
+If you don't follow these rules, you will have still created folder poetry, they just wont become P2P folder poetry during this workshop.

+**The artform of folder poetry is forgiving, Dat is not.**

+- 🟣 No empty folders.
+- 🟣 Every file has to contain text in it.
+- 🟣 All lowercase
+- 🟣 No spaces.
+- 🔺Underscores and dashes are ok. for example: `my_file.txt` or `my-file.txt`
+- 🟣 All files must have a file extension such as .txt

 ### Read Folder Poetry
 **Folder Poetry Examples**